Let’s look at each step in detail.

 Our Quality Control Team (QC) then inspects the chassis and body panels, and determines which components are suitable for use in the project.
 A work order is created detailing any body panels that need to be replaced and/or fabricated from scratch.

-The re-aligned chassis and any usable body panels are then sent to our wet-blasting facility.
+Any usable body panels are then sent to our wet-blasting facility.
 Every bit of paint and body rust is removed from these components while applying a rust prevention inhibitor.
-Finally, chassis, body panels, and any related components are sorted and stored in restoration cubbies designated solely for each project.
+Finally, the body panels and any related components are sorted and stored in restoration cubbies designated solely for each project.

-In parallel with that, our Body Work team is busy modifying or re-creating steel body panels - by hand - based on the particulars of the project.
-A typical project involves using 50% of the original body panels, and 50% new or fabricated pieces.
+In parallel with the final chassis work, our Body Work team is busy modifying or re-creating steel body panels - by hand - based on the particulars of the project.
+As of 2019, a typical project involves using 40% of the original body panels, and 60% new fabricated pieces made of galvanneal steel.

 Then begins the arduous process of assembling the vehicle in what we call the “raw state”.
 This involves assembling every core component of the vehicle along with the accessories that will attach to the chassis and body, making sure that they fit correctly, and that gaps are within acceptable parameters.